eternalgooner/dhis2-web-api-gateway/README.md

 # dhis2-web-api-gateway
-Gatewayt service for DHIS2 Web API
+Gateway service for the DHIS2 Web API